 Opting for lighter hues with your bathroom renovation can make the space appear bigger than it really is – especially if you are working with limited natural light.
 You can add in your other favourite colours with towels and accessories, but having the wall, ceiling and floor in pale tones helps to reflect the light.
 That doesn’t mean you have to go stark white everything – there are plenty of warm light shades to choose from and mixing up textures with tiles, flooring and other features can provide plenty of visual interest.

 Feeling inspired?
 We can help you with all of your bathroom, laundry and kitchen renovations in Perth.
 In fact, we have the skills to help with any renovation from the front door to the back door, including structural changes, plumbing, electrical and flooring.
-Call our team today!
+Contact our team today!